 Mariam Zartarian’s case posed a legal question: Was the U.S. government authorized to restrict the entry of foreign-born children of naturalized citizens according to the immigration laws?
 To stop her deportation, Charles Zartarian filed a writ of habeas corpus in the Circuit Court of the United States.
 He claimed that Mariam was unlawfully detained by the immigration authorities, despite her derivative citizenship.
 On April 28, 1905, Judge Lowell denied the petition based on the understanding that Mariam was still an alien.

 Mariam Zartarian became known as “a girl without a country.”
+“A Girl Without a Country,” Boston Herald (February 4, 1906): Magazine Section 3.
 She could not enter the United States to join her parents because immigration officials deemed her a non-citizen, but she also could not be easily returned to the Ottoman Empire.
 The Ottoman government had permitted her to leave the country only on the condition that she would never set foot in the Sultan’s territory.
 Stuck at the port of Boston, she “made herself of much assistance to the immigration officers as an interpreter and a general helper.”
 By the Christmas of 1906, Mariam “made herself a favorite at the immigration station.”
+“Immigrants Get Many Presents,” Boston Herald (December 25, 1906): 12.

 On January 12, 1907, Oscar Straus, Secretary of Commerce and Labor, ordered the reexamination of her eyes, which led to her legal entry to the United States as a desirable alien.
 She joined her family, granted derivative citizenship immediately after more than twenty months of detention at the border.